 The Tower Hill area was for a long time a place where public punishments were carried out.
-This page recounts the dark history of this area including executions and the use of the pillory.
-Both Great Tower Hill and Little Tower Hill were used in this way.
+This page recounts the dark history of both Great Tower Hill and Little Tower Hill as places for both punishment and execution.

 Long before any memorials were built at Tower Hill, and close to the WW2 memorial to Merchant Seamen, Great Tower Hill was used for executions of important people.
-Further information about this is below, including photographs of the memorial to those who were executed.
-The approximate location of the scaffold is shown on the various historical maps and plans HERE.
+The approximate location of the scaffold is shown on various old maps and plans on the Tower Hill History page HERE.